wynessgp/sqa-risk-recreation/docs/bva/domain/Territory.md

 ## BVA Step 3
 Input:
 - -1 (error case)
-- 0 (error case)
+- 0 (error case; it should only ever be 0 due to set up)
 - 1
 - \>1
-- Num armies the player has in total (can't set)
+- Num armies the player has in total
 - Num armies the player has in total + 1 (can't set)

 Output: Boolean
-- 0
+- 0 (can't set)
 - 1
-- Something that is neither true nor false (can't set)
+- Something that is neither true nor false (Illegal arg exceptions)

 ## BVA Step 4
 ### Test 1:
-- Input: 5
+- Input: newAmount = -1
-- Output: True
+- Output: IllegalArgumentException
+  - message: "Number of armies to set should be greater than 0"

 ### Test 2:
-- Input: 0
+- Input: newAmount = 0
-- Output: True
+- Output: IllegalArgumentException
+  - message: "Number of armies to set should be greater than 0"

 ### Test 3:
-- Input: 1
+- Input: newAmount = 1
 - Output: True

 ### Test 4:
-- Input: invalid input (negative number -1)
+- Input: newAmount = 24
-- Output: false
+- Output: True

 # Method: `getPlayerInControl(): Player`